frcojimenez/GW_Rdown/README.md

 You find a list of BBH_SXS_index folders each one corresponding to the 620 SXS NR ringdown fits produced in [6].
 In each folder you will find three files:

-* massspin.dat: It contains the normalised final mass and the final dimensionless spin of the given simulation.
+* mass_spin.dat: It contains the normalised final mass and the final dimensionless spin of the given simulation.
-*
+* datafile_nmin0_nmax12.dat: It contains the results of the fits in the following format: mass, spin , mismatch, epsilon, Bayesian Information Criterion (BIC).
+* datafile_BFAmplitudes_nmin0_nmax12.dat.
+It contains the results of the best fit amplitudes for each NR case.
+You need Mathematica to load the .mx files.

 # Description of KerrQNMOvertones.